18F/handbook/_pages/how-we-work/tools/slack.md

 ### The public

 [TTS](http://www.gsa.gov/portal/category/25729) has specific channels in Slack that are open to the public to join.
 These channels end with `-public`.
 (Note: In Slack's parlance, all channels in a workspace are either `public`, allowing any full member to find/join, or `private`.
-Howver, when we say "public channels" on this page, we mean channels open to all members of the public.)
+However, when we say "public channels" on this page, we mean channels open to all members of the public.)

 #### What